-Gossage then closed out his major league career by pitching for six different teams over six seasons, still with decent ERA's although he was no longer being used as the chief fireman.
+Gossage closed out his major league career by pitching for six different teams over six seasons, still with decent ERA's, although he was no longer being used as the chief fireman.
 He was on the division-winning Oakland Athletics in 1992, as a set-up man for future Hall of Fame closer Dennis Eckersley.
 In 1990, he played briefly in Japan, pitching for the Fukuoka Daiei Hawks of the Pacific League in 23 games, going 2-3 with 8 saves and a 4.40 ERA.

 At 42 years of age, he went 3-0 in 36 appearances with the Seattle Mariners in 1994.
 His ERA of 4.18 was better than the team's 4.99.
 A young Ken Griffey Jr. hit .323 with 40 home runs, and Randy Johnson anchored the pitching staff.
 His final major league win came in his 1,000th career appearance on August 4th, pitching one third of an inning in a 4-2 win over the California Angels.
 On August 8th, he pitched the final three innings of what ended up a 14-4 blowout of the Texas Rangers, earning his final save in his last appearance.
-The 1994 strike then intervened, and he was not back the next season.
+The 1994 strike intervened, and he was not back the next season.

 Hall of Fame Ballots